10 ‘Palaro’ athletes, performers faint as they wait for Duterte

 Those entering the stadium were not allowed to bring bottled water.

 There were a few water dispensers placed at the stadium but no cups were provided and the water supply was not enough.
-SFM
+SFM/rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.